-The First Colony Life Insurance Company Pension Plan (FCL Plan) was a defined benefit pension plan which covered substantially all employees of the First Colony Life Insurance Company.
+The First Colony Life Insurance Company Pension Plan (FCL Plan) was a defined benefit pension plan which covered substantially all employees of First Colony Life Insurance Company.
 The FCL Plan was sponsored by Genworth North America Corporation, an indirect, wholly owned subsidiary of Genworth.
-The FCL Plan was terminated in 2022 and the associated projected benefit obligation was settled by distributing Plan assets to Plan participants in the form of lump sum payments in exchange for their rights to receive specified pension benefits and/or by purchasing nonparticipating annuity contracts from a third party insurer to cover vested benefits, as elected by eligible plan participants.
-Residual assets of \$4,101,781 were transferred to the Genworth Retirement and Savings Plan on December 28, 2022 as a "qualified replacement plan," and such assets will be used in accordance with legal requirements to provide additional benefits to participants under the qualified replacement plan.
-No reversion tax is payable or anticipated as a result of the FCL Plan termination.
+The FCL Plan was terminated in 2022 and the associated projected benefit obligation was settled by distributing Plan assets to Plan participants in the form of lump sum payments in exchange for their rights to receive specified pension benefits and/or by purchasing nonparticipating annuity contracts from a third-party insurer to cover vested benefits, as elected by eligible plan participants.
+Residual assets of \$4,101,781 were transferred to the Genworth Retirement and Savings Plan on December 28, 2022 as a "qualified replacement plan" and such assets will be used in accordance with legal requirements to provide additional benefits to participants under the qualified replacement plan.
+No reversion tax was incurred as a result of the FCL Plan termination.
+Residual assets plus interest were used in February 2024 to support funding of the annual Retirement Account Feature contribution.